Skip to main content

 Set your API key

-Export your API key:
+Export your API key in your shell:

 export AURIKO_API_KEY="ak_live_..."